As mamas, it's easy to forget our own needs and ignore our stress levels, especially if we grew up in households where stress was common.

-Of course, we want to put our kids first to make sure they have as stress-free a childhood as possible, but new research suggests that practicing self-care and knowing when to ask for help is vital to ensuring our kids inherit our smiles, but not our stressors.
+Of course, we want to put our kids first to make sure they have as stress-free a childhood as possible, but research suggests that practicing self-care and knowing when to ask for help is vital to ensuring our kids inherit our smiles, but not our stressors.

 For the study, researchers followed babies from 2 months old through 2 years old and analyzed the ACE exposures of more than 530 mothers and fathers.
-And what they discovered is that, for each additional ACE mothers endured, children were 18% more likely to have suspected delays; when it came to fathers, that risk jumped to 34%.
+And what they discovered is that for each additional ACE mothers endured, children were 18% more likely to have suspected delays; when it came to fathers, that risk jumped to 34%.

-What's more: Kids whose mothers suffered through at least three ACEs in childhood were far more likely to have several developmental issues, according to the study's findings.
+What's more: Kids whose mothers suffered at least three ACEs in childhood were far more likely to have several developmental issues, according to the study's findings.

 Study leader Alonzo Folger, an assistant professor at Cincinnati Children's Hospital Medical Centers, tells Reuters that delays can restrict school readiness and emotional health, adding, “Childhood exposure to abuse, neglect and other forms of household dysfunction can have psychobiological effects that are toxic to the brain during sensitive time points of development."

-Just because a parent has a high ACE score themselves doesn't mean their child will, or that their child will experience delays.
-Taking care of ourselves helps us take care of children.
+Just because a parent has a high ACE score themselves doesn't automatically mean their child will, or that their child will experience developmental delays.

 “The effect of a stable, nurturing relationship for a child is incredibly important to mitigating the effects of adversity, or ACEs," lead author Anita Shah, a clinical fellow at Cincinnati Children's Hospital Medical Center, tells Reuters.
 “For a parent with high ACEs, this may mean reaching out to someone to help them learn how to cope with daily stressors as well as making sure their children can find ways to cope with toxic stressors."

 We all have flaws.
 We all have bad days.
 We all have stress and trauma that we're still working through to this day.
 So be kind to yourself.
 Forgive yourself when you don't like how you handled something, and think about the ways you can improve next time.
 On the other hand, realize when you're being too hard on yourself.

 “We don't need to play the shame game.
 It doesn't help," pediatrician Dr. Nadine Burke Harris writes in her book, The Deepest Well: Healing the Long-Term Effects of Childhood Adversity.
 “If you're someone with an ACE score of your own, learning to recognize when your stress response is getting out of whack can be hard.
 Taking the time and finding the resources to do self-care and get yourself on the path to healing can be even harder."